The Council is responsible for winter maintenance on adopted roads and footways throughout Clackmannanshire.

 Always drive according to the conditions: just because a road has a high priority rating does not mean it is safe to drive at normal speeds in poor weather conditions!
 For more information see our winter driving page.

-Grit bins are provided at:
+Grit bins are provided on non-priority gritting routes where there are:

 Over the years, householders and businesses have cleared footways around their own properties.
 This type of self-help does make a big contribution in making areas safer for everyone, especially the elderly.
 It allows us to concentrate on helping people who are unable to help themselves.